 Looking for good student volunteers?
 Please fill out this Volunteer Request Form.

 Twice a year, the Office of Student Leadership and Civic Engagement hosts a Volunteer Fair which is designed to give community affiliates and agencies a chance to interact with students and to share opportunities for them to get engaged in the local area and make a difference.
-For the 2014–2015 academic year, our Volunteer Fairs took place on September 10 and January 28.
+For the 2015-2016 academic year, our Volunteer Fairs will take place on September 9th and January 27.